What are the different types of Drivetrains? AWD vs FWD vs RWD vs 4WD

 all wheel drive AWD types of drivetrains in vehicles

-It is mostly used in regular cars, not for deadly offloading but to have traction on the surface like snow or sand or water on the road.
+It is mostly used in regular cars, not for deadly offloading but to have traction on the surface like snow, sand or water on the road.
 AWD is not always on, by default it drives like normal RWD or FWD unless there is a wheel slip.
-It is mostly an automatic system, where the ECU (Electronic Control Unit) of the car detects which wheel is losing traction and activates the AWD and sends the 50% of required power to the wheels losing grip automatically.
+It is mostly an automatic system, where the ECU (Electronic Control Unit) of the car detects which wheel is losing traction activates the AWD and sends the 50% of required power to the wheels losing grip automatically.

-This AWD is mostly used in sports cars like Nissan GT-R r35 and Audi R8, this system helps the car to have a good launch and also helps it in the corners and has better handling, and utilizes complete power from the engine.
+This AWD is mostly used in sports cars like Nissan GT-R r35 and Audi R8, this system helps the car to have a good launch and also helps it in the corners has better handling, and utilizes complete power from the engine.

 AWD is expensive cause it has a complex hardware system, and the fuel efficiency of the car is also low when it is on AWD.
 The fuel efficiency is improved because modern-day cars are not always AWD, they are RWD or FWD and switch to AWD when needed.